ionutneagos/.net-template/README.md

  The entities defined in the Domain layer are going to capture the information that is important for describing the problem domain.

- Isn’t an anemic domain model a bad thing?
-It depends.
+ **<em>Isn’t an anemic domain model a bad thing?</em>** It depends.
 If you have very complex business logic, it would make sense to encapsulate it inside of  domain entities.
 But for most applications, it is usually easier to start with a simpler domain model, and only introduce complexity if it is required by the project.

 ## Service Layer